lambdacasserole/html-injection-exercise/README.md

 Follow this workflow to conduct the cyberattack on the web application:

-1. First, visit the attacker service.
+1. First, go to the attacker service.
-2. You should see 3 files here.
-Download the file `test.jpeg` to your computer in your downloads folder.
+2. You should see several files here.
+Open “monitor.php” in a new tab.
-3. Now, upload this file to the web application via the file upload box and click "Submit CV!"
-4. Browse to `/uploads/test.jpeg` and you should see your file.
-Now you know where files are stored once they are uploaded.
+3. Now, navigate into the "payloads" folder and copy-paste the contents of "tracker.html.txt" into the email field on the vulnerable service.
+Hit submit.
+4. Now, visit the victim service and browse to the "Beta Invite Requests" page.
+You'll see that "monitor.php" is now showing you the IP address of the victim.
-5. Next, go back to the attacker service and download `testvuln.php.txt` to your computer.
+5. Next, go back to the attacker service and open "monitorcreds.php" in a new tab.
-6. Rename this file by removing the `.txt` extension, leaving just `testvuln.php`.
-7. Now, upload this to the site as you did with the image in step 3.
-8. Now browse to `/uploads/testvuln.php` You'll see the web server spitting out a bunch of information about itself.
-This means that you are able to upload and execute PHP code on the web server.
-9. Now, repeat steps 5-7 with `shell.php.txt`, available from the attacker service.
-10. Now, carefully enter the following in your browser address bar after the domain: `/uploads/shell.php?cmd=cat /etc/passwd`
-11. You should see that you've executed a command to steal information about users on the server.
-12. Finally, carefully enter the following in your browser address bar after the domain: `/uploads/shell.php?cmd=echo Hacked! > ../index.php`
-13. You should now see that the vulnerable web application shows the message `Hacked!`, and the web application is no longer available.
+6. Now, navigate into the "payloads" folder and copy-paste the contents of "phishing-one-line.html.txt" into the email field on the vulnerable service.
+Hit submit.
+7. Now, visit the victim service again and browse to the "Beta Invite Requests" page.
+Your phishing payload will execute, showing a form blocking the victim from using the web application and requesting their credentials.
+You’ll see “monitorcreds.php” change to show you these once they submit them.

 ### Patching the Application